Overseas property businesses for companies

 Therefore, a UK company with overseas property may be subject to tax in the foreign jurisdiction as well as in the UK, as UK tax rules subject a UK company to UK corporation tax on its worldwide profits including from foreign land and property.
 Relief for overseas tax on property income may be available by treaty relief, unilateral relief or deduction relief, depending on the circumstances.

-There is unfortunately no substitute for checking the tax treaty to see if one country has unilateral taxing rights, or otherwise how its provisions may affect double tax relief.
+There is, unfortunately, no substitute for checking the tax treaty to see if one country has unilateral taxing rights, or otherwise how its provisions may affect double tax relief.
 The relevant provisions to check will depend on the nature of the income, such as rental or trading.

 Basis of taxation of foreign property income

-Where the business of the UK company is such that the income
+Where the business of the UK company is such that the income from property is taxed as trading income rather than

 Continue reading the full document